The History of The Library

 Although many of the rules and rituals of the library have changed – and not least the rule prohibiting solicitors from entering the library through the same entrance as barristers – much of the character and interior of the library building went unchanged, and for more than a century the library served as an oasis of calm providing reading rooms, and space for quiet contemplation, research, case preparation and meetings for the Manchester legal community, removed from the busy centre of Manchester.

 By the end of the twentieth century and the turn of the millennium, 14 Kennedy Street had become something of an under-supported resource.
-Eventually, economic forces – particularly, increasing book prices and declining membership as chambers and firms grew to ever bigger sizes opting for in-house and online facilities – meant that the library could no longer afford to keep the Kennedy Street property and to maintain its extensive and rich resources.
+Eventually, economic forces – particularly, increasing book prices and declining membership as chambers and firms grew to ever bigger sizes opting for in-house and online facilities – meant that the library could no longer afford to keep the Kennedy Street property.

-Having begun life above a public house on Deansgate, the library has done a full circle, returning to accommodation back on Deansgate, albeit in a building which once belonged to the Temperance Society: ‘Onward Buildings’.
+Having begun life above a public house on Deansgate, the library has done a full circle, returning to accommodation near to its historic home on Kennedy St, “Greg’s Buildings”

 Governance and mission